 - Medical Sales Representative – (Also known as Med Reps) Handles sales accounts of medical and pharmaceutical companies that sell medicines, prescription drugs or medical equipment.

-These careers may not be clinical but require expertise from medical professionals.
+These alternative careers for nurses may not be clinical but require expertise from medical professionals.
 If you’re a nurse and you want to pursue a different path that pays well and is aligned with your college degree, Health Information Management is a thriving new industry that you should consider being a part of.

 If this interests you, here are 7 things you need to know about Health Information Management.